chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 More specifically:

--  If the default argument intent of the element's type is a variation of `ref`, then the tuple expression will refer to the element.
+-  If the default argument intent of the element's type is a variation of `ref`, then the tuple expression will refer to the element instead of capturing it by value.
--  Otherwise, the tuple expression will store the element by value.
+-  Otherwise, the tuple expression will capture the element by value.

 The above holds true for other forms of light tuple.